Kyuunex/clinicmgmt/README.md

     </VirtualHost>
 </IfModule>
 ```
-and make a wsgi file that looks something like this
+And make a wsgi file that looks something like this
 ```python
 #!/usr/bin/env python3